nhathoatran/ESpin/README.md

 1. _\Experiments: Some small examples for the experiment

-See [1] for the short description of the approach and the language The full definition (and implementation) of the language is in _\schedulingDSL.parent directory
+See [1] for the short description of the approach and the language.
+The full definition (and implementation) of the language is in _\schedulingDSL.parent directory

 ----------------------------------------